Quickly create your West Virginia Health Care Directive and Living Will

 - Free HIPAA release form

-The benefits of a West Virginia Health Care Directive and Living Will
+The benefits of a West Virginia living will

-In the event you become incapacitated, a West Virginia health care directive and living will ensures your medical wishes are carried out.
+In the event you become incapacitated, a West Virginia living will ensures your medical wishes are carried out.
 Through this document (also called a “Combined Medical Power of Attorney and Living Will”) you can leave individual instructions about your desired end-of-life care and life-sustaining treatment.
-A health care directive and living will protects your autonomy, eases the burden on loved ones should the worst happen, and helps your medical team provide faster treatment that aligns with your values.
+A living will protects your autonomy, eases the burden on loved ones should the worst happen, and helps your medical team provide faster treatment that aligns with your values.
 Because FindLaw has made the process simple, easy, and quick, there’s no reason not to have one.

 FindLaw provides everything you need: